Medically reviewed by Drugs.com. Last updated on Aug 1, 2020.

-Treatment and outlook vary, depending on the type of Castleman disease you have.
-The localized type can usually be successfully treated with surgery.
+Treatment and outlook vary, depending on the variety of Castleman disease you have.
+The type that affects only one lymph node can usually be successfully treated with surgery.

 - Unintended weight loss